mreimann1/Java/README.md

 # java-cpp
-A repo for various Java and C++ projects that I built in school.
+A mized-purpose repo for various Java and C++ projects that I built in school.

 **Java Projects:** \
 BinarySearchTree\